ika-rwth-aachen/ros2_unbag/README.md

 ## CPU utilization
 ros2 unbag uses multi-processing to export messages in parallel.
 The number of processes is determined by the number of CPU cores available on your system.
 You can control the number of processes by setting the `--cpu-percentage` option when running the CLI tool.
 The default value is 80%, which means that the tool will use 80% of the available CPU cores for processing.
 You can adjust this value to control the CPU utilization during the export process.

+⚠️ Keep in mind, that this will affect exports into a single file!
+If you want absolute guarantees, that the messages are in the right order, set the CPU percentage to 0%.
+This will use only one process.

 ## Configs
 When using ROS2 Unbag, you can define your export settings in a JSON configuration file.
 This works in the GUI, as well as in the CLI version.
 It allows you to easily reuse your export settings without having to specify them on the command line every time.